Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Abstract

 \section{Abstract}

-{ The intersection of physics and machine learning has given rise to a paradigm that we refer to here as \emph{physics-enhanced} machine learning (\emph{PEML}), aiming to improve the capabilities and reduce the individual shortcomings of data- or physics-only methods.
+{ The intersection of physics and machine learning has given rise to the \emph{physics-enhanced} machine learning (\emph{PEML}) paradigm, aiming to improve the capabilities and reduce the individual shortcomings of data- or physics-only methods.
 In this paper, the spectrum of physics-enhanced machine learning methods, expressed across the defining axes of physics and data, is discussed by engaging in a comprehensive exploration of its characteristics, usage, and motivations.
-In doing so, this paper offers a survey of recent applications and developments of \emph{PEML} techniques, revealing the potency of \emph{PEML} in addressing complex challenges.
-We further demonstrate application of select such schemes on the simple working example of a single-degree-of-freedom Duffing oscillator, which allows to highlight the individual characteristics and motivations of different `genres' of \emph{PEML} approaches.
-To promote collaboration and transparency, and to provide practical examples for the reader, the code of these working examples is provided alongside this paper.
+In doing so, we present a survey of recent applications and developments of \emph{PEML} techniques, revealing the potency of \emph{PEML} in addressing complex challenges.
+We further demonstrate application of select such schemes on the simple working example of a single degree-of-freedom Duffing oscillator, which allows to highlight the individual characteristics and motivations of different `genres' of \emph{PEML} approaches.
+To promote collaboration and transparency, and to provide practical examples for the reader, the code generating these working examples is provided alongside this paper.
 As a foundational contribution, this paper underscores the significance of \emph{PEML} in pushing the boundaries of scientific and engineering research, underpinned by the synergy of physical insights and machine learning capabilities. }

-\begin{policy}[Impact Statement] This paper discusses methods born from fusion of physics and machine learning, known as \emph{physics-enhanced} machine learning (\emph{PEML} schemes.
-By considering their characteristics, this work clarifies and categorizes \emph{PEML} techniques, aiding researchers and users to effectively select and re-shape methods for their specific problem.
+\begin{policy}[Impact Statement] This paper discusses methods born from fusion of physics and machine learning, known as \emph{physics-enhanced} machine learning (\emph{PEML}) schemes.
+By considering their characteristics, this work clarifies and categorizes \emph{PEML} techniques, aiding researchers and users to targetedly select methods on the basis of specific problem characteristics and requirements.
 The discussion of \emph{PEML} techniques is framed around a survey of recent applications/developments of \emph{PEML} in the field of structural mechanics.
-A running example of a Duffing oscillator is used to highlight diverse \emph{PEML} approaches' characteristics and potential.
+A running example of a Duffing oscillator is used to highlight the traits and potential of diverse \emph{PEML} approaches.
 Additionally, code is provided to foster transparency and collaboration.
-This work serves as a cornerstone, underscoring \emph{PEML}'s pivotal role in advancing computing for engineering through the harmonious marriage of physical insights and machine learning capabilities. \end{policy}
+The work advocates the pivotal role of \emph{PEML} in advancing computing for engineering through the merger of physics based knowledge and machine learning capabilities. \end{policy}

 \end{Frontmatter}